 How many hours of teaching experience does the course include?

-If you opt to select the teaching practicum (part of the final ‘action research’ module), then you will be supported in gaining at least 100 hours of logged educational practice while on placement in BIMM.
+If you opt to select the teaching practicum (part of the final ‘action research’ module), then you will be supported in gaining at least 100 hours of logged educational practice while on placement in a BIMM Institute College.

 In addition, the course includes a wealth of opportunities to link new ideas and techniques to your personal teaching practice.

-If you’d like to know more about our new Masters courses, click the relevant course link below.
+If you’d like to know more about our Masters courses, click the relevant course link below.